brandon-levan/TripleTen-Data-Science-Projects/Sprint 07 - Introduction to ML/README.md

 - `duration_seconds` - ride duration in seconds

 ## Steps to Complete Project
-1. Import the files
+1. Open and look through the data file
-2. Study the data they contain
-3. Make sure the data types are correct
-4. Identify the top 10 neighborhoods in terms of drop-offs
-5. Make graphs: taxi companies and number of rides, top 10 neighborhoods by number of dropoffs
-6. Draw conclusions based on each graph and explain the results
-7. Test the hypothesis
-   - The average duration of rides from the Loop to O'Hare International Airport changes on rainy Saturdays
+2. Split the data into a training set, a validation set, and a test set
+3. Investigate the quality of different models by changing hyperparameters and describe the findings
+4. Check the quality of the model using the test set

 ## Results & Findings